ISUgenomics/elk_genomics/Notebook_Masonbrink/29_InvestigateMissingInterpro.md

 # copied geneRenaming.map from nova /work/gif/remkv6/Olsen/Elk/08_RenameAgain
-#this had gene names that were removed later, so need to cull those
+#this had gene names that were removed later (low confidence), so need to cull those
 less OrderedfixedNoHashCorrectedNoPeriodsRevisedGeneidTranscriptsRemovedOrderedGTNOTEHighConfidencetest.gff3 |awk '$3=="mRNA"' |sed 's/;/\t/g' |cut -f 9 |sort|uniq >mRNAPresentLists

 #it has the correct number of mRNA's